INCATools/semantic-sql/README.md

-# semantic-sql: standard SQL views for ontologies
+# Semantic-Sql: standard SQL views for ontologies

 This repo provides a SQL **schema definitions** for working with ontologies, together with tools for being able to load these from RDF/OWL files.